psd90/order/README.md

 This is my first project since graduating from Northcoders.

-I will be creating a simple food ordering site/app to prebook food.
+I will be creating a food ordering application to prebook food.
 The chef should be able to easily edit the menu.
 <br>
 There will be no payment as it is only to prebook and